What is a joint sponsor?

 Failure to provide financial support, the marriage-based green card holder may file a lawsuit against the sponsors in order to collect the support they need.
 In other words, the green card holder could sue the joint sponsor in order to receive the difference between the green card holder’s income (if any) and 125% of the poverty guidelines, whether the green card holder’s income simply fell below that level or the sponsor did not provide that support.

 Let’s assume, for instance, that the green card holder lost their job.
 In this case, the green card holder could sue the joint sponsor for the amount that would bring the green card holder’s income up to that threshold.
+Few such lawsuits, however, have ever been brought against sponsors, and all were against former spouses, according to the Immigrant Legal Resource Center (ILRC), a nonprofit group advocating for immigrant rights.

 Failure to reimburse the government for use of public benefits, the agency that provided these benefits may sue the sponsors to the collect that money, including collection costs and legal fees.
+According to the ILRC, “In practice, there have been few government actions to obtain reimbursements for these benefits.”

 Failure to update their address, they may be fined between $250 and more than $5,000, depending on whether they simply neglected to update the government or had knowledge that the marriage-based green card holder received public benefits that would need to be repaid to the government (see the USCIS website for more details).